TAM-DS/TAM-DS/README.md

 ### 🌎 [Texas Energy Data Pulse](https://github.com/TAM-DS/Texas-Energy-Data-Pulse)
 **20-dashboard series analyzing Texas AI infrastructure and energy systems**

 Data-driven exploration of how power becomes intelligence—from the Texas grid to orbital compute.
+Each dataset is self-compiled.
 Each dashboard visualizes a different dimension: megawatts to teraflops, on-prem to orbit, human oversight to autonomous systems.

-**Highlights:**
-- TX-1 Orbital Prototype: Compute leaving Earth's surface
-- Vector database performance analysis at scale
-- Agentic AI system architecture patterns
+This combination is creating the perfect storm for next-generation compute infrastructure.

+##**Texas is on pace to become:**
+- **#1 AI datacenter state by total energy footprint**
+- **#1 grid-powered compute ecosystem in North America**
+- **The fastest-growing AI-hardware deployment region outside Silicon Valley**

+> ### Texas isn’t just hosting data centers.
+> ### Texas is building the *infrastructure layer for Earth-to-orbit computation*.

 ### 💹 [Python Trading Algorithm](https://github.com/TAM-DS/PythonTradingAlgo24)
 Signal-based trading system with backtesting framework